Field Course 10-16 January FULL

-11am Speaker: Dr Oksana Borowik completed her PhD on Calidridine sandpipers.
+Dr Oksana Borowik will be speaking about her conservation and science work.
+Dr Oksana completed her PhD on Calidridine sandpipers.
 From there her career took off as a science educator through documentary filmmaking primarily for the Discovery Channel and teaching.
 She is also a commercial beekeeper on the Coromandel Peninsula specialising in manuka honey.
-Join Oksana as she highlights the conservation and science of Birds and Bees.

-Speaker: Lynn Miller from Bird Rescue, Green Bay, who recently returned to New Zealand after several years in the US and Canada.
+Lynn Miller from Bird Rescue, Green Bay, who recently returned to New Zealand after several years in the US and Canada will be speaking about her work.
 She has formidable qualifications and experience as a bird vet and is proving a huge asset to local bird rescue work.

 Contact Tony Habraken at 09 238 5284 or firstname.lastname@example.org